ibexa/documentation-developer/docs/guide/security_checklist.md

 `APP_SECRET` needs to be a strong, random, securely stored value.

-- Do not use a default value like `ff6dc61a329dc96652bb092ec58981f7` or `ThisTokenIsNotSoSecretChangeIt`
+- Do not use a default value like `ff6dc61a329dc96652bb092ec58981f7` or `ThisTokenIsNotSoSecretChangeIt`.
 - The secret must be secured against unwanted access.
 Do not commit it to version control.
 - The secret must be long enough.
 32 characters is minimum, longer is better.